📢 The New D2C Playbook: Insights from April 2026

 Keeping a real-time record of the inventory is crucial to avoiding these problems and maintaining accuracy in fulfilling orders on time.

-Challenge 2: Accidental Redundancy
+2: Accidental Redundancy:

 One of the common challenges faced by larger warehouses is redundant operations.
 This refers to when the same operation is performed multiple times on the same item due to an improperly organized workflow.
 The operations in a warehouse are typically organized as workflows to streamline the process, but if these workflows are not systematically arranged, redundancies can occur.